Pini Dunner: California

 a modern Orthodox Jewish community in the heart of Beverly Hills, where he and his family now reside.

 On June 12, 2019, Dunner was presented with the Algemeiner Honoree Award at the inaugural West Coast Algemeiner Gala.

 On June 17, 2021, Dunner was presented with the YINBH Hechaver Award for exemplary leadership of his community during the COVID-19 pandemic, at the annual Beverly Hills Synagogue Gala Banquet.

 On June 8, 2022, Dunner, along with Dennis Prager, an American talk-show host, debated at the Saban Theatre, Beverly Hills, about the inherence of good moral character and goodness in humans.

 Agunot

 In 1999, Dunner launched a public campaign against the phenomenon of Jewish husbands refusing to give their wives a Jewish document of divorce, known as a "Get", thereby preventing them from remarrying within the Jewish community, a status referred to as "Agunah".

+Collaboration with President Isaac Herzog

+In 2020, Dunner collaborated with President Isaac Herzog of Israel on the republication of a book originally published in 1927 by President Herzog's great-grandfather, Rabbi Shmuel Yitzchok Hillman (1868-1953).
+The book contains Rabbi Hillman's sermons on the book of Genesis, as well as several eulogies for notables who had died in the early years of the twentieth century.

+In addition to the original content, the republication also included a 130-page biographical monograph on Rabbi Hillman's life and career, revealing details not previously known about the rabbi.
+The book also included extensive footnotes on the sermons and eulogies, with citations and explanations of Rabbi Hillman's work.

+On June 23, 2024, Dunner, along with a delegation from Beverly Hills, met at President Herzog's official residence in Jerusalem to launch another republication of Rabbi Hillman's work, Ohr Hayashar on tractate Shabbat.
+Originally published in 1941 as part of a book on four tractates, Dunner expanded the 32 pages by Rabbi Hillman on tractate Shabbat into a volume of over 500 pages, fully annotated with explanations of each of Rabbi Hillman's comments on the text.
+President Herzog welcomed the new book, calling it an "amazing achievement" and a "tribute to my great-grandfather's legacy."

+The collaboration between Dunner and President Herzog has made a unique and valuable contribution to the world of Jewish scholarship, providing new insights into the life and work of one of the great rabbis of the early twentieth century.

+Campaign against Qatari Royals

+In April 2025, Dunner visited London to protest with other Pro-Israel campaigners outside of Claridge's to target Sheikh Hamad for funding Hamas.